-The Union shall have the right to select employees from those covered by this Agreement to act as Union stewards.
-A written list of the Union officers and stewards shall be furnished to the Human Resources Director and the Director for the Regional Transit System at the time of the effective date of their assuming office.
-The Union shall notify the Human Resources Director and the Director for the Regional Transit System promptly of any change(s) of such Union officers and stewards.
-No Union steward will perform any Union work unless the above has been complied with.
+10 6.1 The Union shall have the right to select employees from those covered by this Agreement to act as Union stewards.
+A written list of the Union officers 11 12 and stewards shall be furnished to the Human Resources Director (or designee) and the Director for the Regional Transit System at the time of 13 14 the effective date of their assuming office.
+The Union shall notify the 15 Human Resources Director (or designee) and the Director for the Regional 16 Transit System promptly of any change(s) of such Union officers and stewards.
+No Union steward will perform any Union work unless the above 17 18 has been complied with.

-An Amalgamated Transit Union representative or any Local No. 1579 officer or steward may, with proper authorization, which will not be unduly withheld, be admitted to the property of the Public Employer.
-The representative, as designated above, shall be able to talk with employees before or after regular working hours, during lunch hours or during break periods of said employees on Public Employer property in areas designated by the Public Employer.

-All Union stewards shall be employees in the bargaining unit who have satisfactorily completed their probationary period.

-The Union recognizes that Union stewards and officers are not entitled to any special benefits or treatment because of their role as a steward or officer, nor shall stewards and officers be discriminated against for the proper and legitimate Union activity in which they engage.
+- 196.2An Amalgamated Transit Union representative or any Local No. 1579 officer20or steward may, with proper authorization, which will not be unduly withheld,21be admitted to the property of the Public Employer.
+The representative, as22designated above, shall be able to talk with employees before or after23regular working hours, during lunch hours or during break periods of said24employees on Public Employer property in areas designated by the Public25Employer. - 6.3 All Union stewards shall be employees in the bargaining unit who have satisfactorily completed their probationary period. - 286.4The Union recognizes that Union stewards and officers are not entitled to29any special benefits or treatment because of their role as a steward or30officer, nor shall stewards and officers be discriminated against for the31proper and legitimate Union activity in which they engage.

-While on sick leave, PCLB, unscheduled PTO, vacation in lieu of sick leave or leave without pay for disciplinary reasons, no employee shall function as a Union officer or steward on City property.
+6.5 While on sick leave, PCLB, unscheduled PTO, vacation in lieu of sick leave or leave without pay for disciplinary reasons, no employee shall function as a Union officer or steward on City property.
 Employees who violate this section while on sick or unscheduled leave shall not be eligible to receive pay for the time off.

-The investigation, handling, or adjustment of grievances shall be conducted by employees and/or Union officers and stewards during non-working hours.
+- 6 6.6 The investigation, handling, or adjustment of grievances shall be conducted 7 by employees and/or Union officers and stewards during non-working 8 hours.
 Union stewards shall not exceed five (5) in number.
-If grievance matters must be attended to during regular working hours, Union stewards may be allowed to conduct such business without loss of straight time pay or benefits by using Union pool time, provided:

-A. A written request for use of Union pool time is submitted to the immediate supervisor for department head approval in advance of time off.

-B. It shall be the Union's responsibility to supply, to the City, a Union Time Pool Authorization form which includes the name of the employee and the hours of vacation time donated by the employee to the pool.
-The form must be signed by the employee donating time.
-Time donations may be made at any time and shall be in increments of not less than one (1) hour nor more than forty-eight (48) hours.
-Time pool hours may be drawn upon at the discretion of the Union in increments of at least one (1) hour.

-C. Charges against the Union business time pool shall only be made when approved by the President of the Union.
-If the Union time pool shall become depleted, anyone engaging in Union activities during his/her working hours shall do so without pay, unless otherwise provided in this Agreement.

-D. A record of all time donated and drawn against the above pool shall be kept by Regional Transit and the Union.
+If grievance 9 matters must be attended to during regular working hours, Union stewards 10 may be allowed to conduct such business without loss of straight time pay 11 or benefits by using Union pool time, provided: - 12A.A written request for use of Union pool time is submitted to the13immediate supervisor for department head approval in advance of14time off. - 15 Β. It shall be the Union's responsibility to supply, to the City, a Union 16 Time Pool Authorization form which includes the name of the 17 employee and the hours of vacation time donated by the employee to the pool.
+The form must be signed by the employee donating 18 19 time.
+Time donations may be made at any time and shall be in 20 increments of not less than one (1) hour nor more than forty-eight 21 (48) hours.
+Time pool hours may be drawn upon at the discretion of 22 the Union in increments of at least one (1) hour. - C. Charges against the Union business time pool shall only be made when approved by the President of the Union.
+If the Union time pool shall become depleted, anyone engaging in Union activities during his/her working hours shall do so without pay, unless otherwise provided in this Agreement. - D. A record of all time donated and drawn against the above pool shall be kept by Regional Transit and the Union.
 The Union shall indemnify, defend, and hold the City harmless against any and all claims made and against any suits instituted against the City on